svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 To solve this problem, Pharo is using Metacello.
 And although we don't really need it for our small example, we are going to use it anyway.
 Of course, we will not go into details as this is a complex subject.

-To create a Metacello configuration, you define an object (what else ?).
+To create a Metacello configuration, you define an object, what else did you expect ?
 First create a new package as well as a Metacello package called 'ConfigurationOfMyFirstWebApp'.
 Then go find the class MetacelloConfigTemplate.
 You have to copy this class (right-click on the class name) and name it 'ConfigurationOfMyFirstWebApp' as well.
 Now move the copy to your new package by dragging it, or by editing the category field of the class definition.

 We are going to define three methods: one defining a baseline for our configuration, one defining concrete package versions for that baseline, and one declaring that version as the stable released version.
 Here is the code